Table of Contents

 Technology Infrastructure Requirements

-Distributed finance continuity requires specific technology capabilities:
+Distributed finance continuity demands specific technology capabilities:

 Security Implementation Strategy

-Distributed finance operations require specialized security approaches:
+Distributed finance operations require specialized security approaches.
+What should be considered?

 Process Redesign Methodology

-Resilient distributed operations require fundamental process transformation:
+Resilient distributed operations call for fundamental process transformation:

 Knowledge Distribution Strategy